Lagarde warns euro zone economy could shrink 12% amid ‘unprecedented decline’

 ECB staff projections suggested euro area GDP could fall by between 5 and 12 percent this year, she told the bank’s post-policy meeting news conference.

-Her stark assessment, along with US weekly jobless claims data suggesting lay-offs were now spreading to a wider range of industries, sent markets lower with the pan-European Stoxx 600 down as much as 1 per cent.
+Her stark assessment, along with US weekly jobless claims data suggesting lay-offs were now spreading to a wider range of industries, sent markets lower with the pan-European Stoxx 600 and Dublin’s Iseq both trending down

 Her comments also came as figures showed Irish retail sales crashed by nearly 13 per cent in March, their worst monthly performance since January 2009, with bar sales registering a record 53.1 per cent drop and sales of clothing and footwear diving by 49 per cent.